DentyTxR/SCPSL-Translation-Collection/README.md

 ## If you have a issue or suggestion contact me on Discord DentyTxR#0524

-P.S: After a while I will remove older game version folders to save space.

 #### Heres a little preview, One of many custom translations :)
 ![alt](https://raw.githubusercontent.com/DentyTxR/SCPSL-Translation-Collection/main/Menu%20Translations/Halloween%20Menu/previews/2.png)